Do you think IIT Guwahati certified course can help you in your career?

 Merge Sort

 It is a sorting algorithm that follows the divide-and-conquer methodology.
 It recursively breaks down a problem into two or more sub-problems.
-This recursion is continued until a solution is not found that can be solved easily.
+This recursion is continued until a solution that can be solved easily is found.
 Now, these sub-problems are combined together to form the array.

 Steps of Merge Sort: